-What's all the fuss about eating a balanced diet anyway?

 -1.
 The balanced diet chart can really help a lot, but everything starts with exercise.
 Daily exercise is needed to maintain strong bones, and can go a long way in keeping the calories and weight at desirable levels.

 -2.
-Focus on *vegetables and fruits, more so if you're on a low-fat diet, and weight loss is your goal.
-They're the healthiest and naturally higher in fiber, and lower in calories and fat.
+Focus on * vegetables and fruits, more so if you're on a low-fat diet, and weight loss is your goal.
+They are the healthiest and naturally higher in fiber, and lower in calories and fat.

-*The suggested serving is just that, suggested, if you need to go above and beyond the suggested serving of any group in the balanced diet chart, these are definitely the ones to choose. -In fact, it would be encouraged!
+* The Suggested serving is just att, Suggested , if you need to go above and beyond the Suggested serving of alanyl group in the balanced diet chart, disse are definitely the ones vælge. -In fact, it would be encouraged!

 -3.
 Add lean meat, poultry and especially fish (not farm raised, wild caught is best by far) Avoid frying -bake, broil and grill, it's easier, less of a mess and a whole lot better for you.